tremor-rs/tremor-www-main/content/blog/2021-07-05-LFX-Blog-Nupur.md

 ### Syslog codec (support via UDP)

-The syslog codec encodes and decodes sylog messages (IETF and BSD format) to and from `value` respectively.
+The syslog codec encodes and decodes sylog messages (IETF and BSD format) to and from `Value` respectively.
 Tremor can now receive syslog data via UDP (onramp) and turn syslog messages into structured events.
 Also, structured events can be turned into textual syslog messages and send out via UDP (offramp).

 For example, the following Syslog message